manesjonathan/image-generator-.NET/README.md

 }
 ```

-6. Update the Stripe webhook in your Stripe account.
+6. Create the Stripe webhook in your Stripe account.
 If you run locally, you can use [ngrok](https://ngrok.com/) to
    create a public URL for your localhost.
+You need to configure webhook for the following event: `payment_intent.succeeded`

 7. Run the project